ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

  11. Add a name for the new client secret
  12. Click Generate on server
  13. Copy the Secret
- 14. Click the Endpoints tab
+ 14. Click the IDP tab
+ 15. Select MitID and click `Add to pre-selected login options`, optionally select others
+ 16. Click the Advanced tab
- 15. Set PKCE to Active
+ 17. Set PKCE to Active

 **2 - Then create an OpenID Connect up-party client in [FoxIDs Control Client](control.md#foxids-control-client)**

 1. Add the name
 2. Add the Nets eID Broker demo authority `https://netseidbroker.dk/op` in the Authority field
 3. Copy the two URLs: `Redirect URL` and `Post logout redirect URL`
-4. In the scopes list add `mitid` (to support MitID) and optionally `nemid` (to support the old NemID)
+4. In the scopes list add `mitid` (to support MitID) and optionally other scopes like e.g, `nemid.pid` to request the NemID PID and/or `ssn` to request the CPR number
 5. Add the Nets eID Broker secret in the Client secret field
 6. Select show advanced settings
 7. Add the Nets eID Broker client id in the Optional customer SP client ID field
+8. Select use claims from ID token
-8. Click create
+9. Click create

  **3 - Go back to [Nets eID Broker admin portal](https://netseidbroker.dk/admin)**